Setting your marathon goals

 What now?
 My dream goal.

-- A dream goal.
-This would be if everything went super well for the next 4 months and on the day of the London Marathon.
+A dream goal would be if everything went super well in training and on the day of the Virgin Money London Marathon.

 - Be flexible.
 Targets can change.
 Roll with the ups and downs and be prepared to adjust your goals.
-As you go through the next few months you may find you respond really well and get fitter and faster than you thought you would.
+As you go through training, you may find you respond really well and get fitter and faster than you thought you would.
 Conversely, injury or illness can hold you back so be prepared to change your targets.

 - Be specific.
 Make your marathon goal something tangible that you can relate to in training and planning.
-For example, a target finish time (e.g., under 5hours).
+For example, a target finish time (eg under five hours).

 - Be patient.
 Take time to work things out as you progress and your running improves.